mahmoudzahran01/genome-assembly-project/README.md

    - Assembly using Hifiasm with multiple sequencing technologies
    - Comprehensive evaluation of assembly quality
    - Assembly improvement through read preprocessing and error correction
+   - Genome annotation using RNA-Seq data and computational prediction

 ## Repository Structure